Woodstock Ventures Michael Lang

 - in 1968, Lang assisted in the production of the 1968 Miami Pop Festival.”
 It featured Steppenwolf, the Jimi Hendrix Experience, The Mothers of Invention, Blue Cheer, Crazy World of Arthur Brown,Chuck Berry, The Blues Image, Pacific Gas and Electric, and Three Dog Night.

-- he left Miami and moved to Woodstock, NY while also spending a lot of time in NYC where he and Artie Kornfeld came up with the idea to create a recording studio in Woodstock for the growing number of “underground” musicians living there such as Paul Butterfield, Van Morrison, and others.
+- he left Miami and moved to Woodstock, NY.
+He also spent a lot of time in NYC where he and Artie Kornfeld came up with the idea to create a recording studio in Woodstock for the growing number of so-called “underground” musicians living there such as Paul Butterfield, Van Morrison, and others.
 Of course, Bob Dylan was there, too.

 - he, Kornfeld, John Roberts, and Joel Rosenman formed Woodstock Venturers for that purpose.